 A furnace is a more powerful heating system and is critical for certain cooler climates.
 That’s because a heat pump has trouble when the weather hits about 40 degrees Fahrenheit.
 As odd as it may sound, during cooler temperatures, a heat pump is purposed to remove heat from the air outside and use it to warm the inside air.
 Just because the air outside feels cold, there is still a sufficient amount of heat for the heat pump to operate correctly, but at exceptionally low temperatures there is not ample heat available outside to heat the air inside to high enough temperatures needed to keep warm.
 So while a heat pump may work perfectly during the winter months for someone in Tampa, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
 If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.

 How to achieve maximum efficiency with your heat pump

 In certain areas, heat pumps can work with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
 This is a fantastic alternative for specific northern regions, but more land must be available in order to install the essential piping for a geothermal system.

 When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to understand the pros and cons of each heating and cooling system so you don’t end up investing in a system that doesn’t work when extreme temperatures hit, or investing in two systems when one would suffice.

-If you still aren’t convinced which system is best for your home, call Komfort Air to schedule a free in-home quote.
+If you still aren’t convinced which system is best for your home, call Komfort Air Service Experts to schedule a free in-home quote.
 We are happy to answer any and all of your questions to help you choose the right option for your home.